KlaNiedz/Halma/README.md

 ## Project status
 Minimax algorithm works good only on depth 1.
 However according to foundation of minimax the bigger depth the better game of computer.
+In case of game mode compvscomp there is a problem while finishing the game.
+Pieces seem to be in loop.
+I tried my best to fix it., but I failed.

 Lines which are too long can't be shortened as it would break the code.